BarbourLab/lussac/README.md

 ## Installation and usage

-Information on how to install and use Lussac can be found in the [wiki page](https://github.com/BarbourLab/lussac/wiki).
+Information on how to install and use Lussac can be found on the [wiki page](https://github.com/BarbourLab/lussac/wiki).

 ## Results